vic-ma/howtodismantle.github.io/_posts/2025-01-04-Cracking-the-code-Part-II-Calling-functions-remotely.md

 # Call a function

-Let's call the shared function now by using "/public-api/v1/box/function".
-We can see in the body how a dedicated box is addressed with its name.
+We call the shared function with the `/public-api/v1/box/function` endpoint.
+You can see how a dedicated box is addressed by its name (`boxId`).
 We also submit the name of the function to be called along with the parameters.

 {% highlight python %}
 body = {